© Fotos & Words by Steve Drury

 So here you are . . .
 Click on the Playlist icon: for the PD selection.

-In 1987, a ‘new’ Party Day worked on their proposed (and abandoned) third album.
-Two tracks eventually found their way onto YouTube; the first being ‘Aching’, with its own video, the second track was ‘I Held her Hand’, from former band member Paul Nash (now The Danse Society).
+In 1987, the next version of Party Day worked on a proposed (but abandoned) third album.
+Two tracks eventually found their way onto YouTube; the first being ‘Aching’, with its own video, the second track was ‘I Held her Hand’, from former band member Paul Nash (now rejoined The Danse Society).
 The songs hinted at a major change in musical direction (more punky).
 Note: this version of the band had only one original member, Mick.
-However much later, both Mick and Dean confirmed that by using the PD name, it was hoped it would lead to fresh interest and a release - which subsequently didn’t happen.
+However much later, both Mick and Dean confirmed that by using the PD name, it was hoped it would lead to fresh interest and a release . . ..

 Since Dean’s death, Paul has put all the tracks from the two sessions online as a tribute to his dear friend, under the project’s working title.